 Ben: [00:45:36] Yeah, I was going to say there's the software engineers in particular very much like to be asked questions because they like to feel smart.
 So you can't go wrong in this group of people asking questions.

 Michaela: [00:45:52] Yeah.
-So, maybe the, the last question that I asked you just to wrap up this, this episode is what do you w where do you see the future of our exchange?
+So, maybe the, the last question that I asked you just to wrap up this, this episode is what do you w where do you see the future of RxJS?
 And I actually combine it with another question, which how does that actually, how does it integrate with the no-code movement?
 Right.
 So on one hand, you are the person, you know, that the driver is actually real.
 Hardcore libraries for developers, right.
 That are very, very technical.
 So you have to understand a lot of concepts.
-And I mean, we are not talking about like, you know, web design per se, but we’re really going into, well, we have to understand a little bit more and really algorithms and things like this, which I think is the opposite of this no-code movement, where you have like lower building blocks that you put together.
+And I mean, we are not talking about like, you know, web design per se, but we're really going into, well, we have to understand a little bit more and really algorithms and things like this, which I think is the opposite of this no-code movement, where you have like lower building blocks that you put together.
 So, how do you see, how does, does this actually fit together?
 Because I think there is a relation between those two, but, what do you think about this?

-Ben: [00:46:46] Oh, sure. so there’s two questions there.
-The first was about the future of RCS. feature of RCS is primarily just focused on making the library smaller, more efficient and kind of keeping up with changes and modern platform.
+Ben: [00:46:46] Oh, sure. so there's two questions there.
+The first was about the future of RxJS. feature of RxJS is primarily just focused on making the library smaller, more efficient and kind of keeping up with changes and modern platform.
 So for example, abort controller is now going to become ubiquitous.
-So maybe we don’t need subscriptions anymore.
-We can use the abort controller and these sorts of things. so that’s the future of RCS and it’s it’s, it is what it is.
-It’s a utility library.
+So maybe we don't need subscriptions anymore.
+We can use the abort controller and these sorts of things. so that's the future of RxJS and it's it's, it is what it is.
+It's a utility library.
 Now, as far as its relation to the no-code movement.
-I think that RCS is a solid fit for some of the internals of things that might be, tools that might be used in no-code. and the reason I say this, or not even just RCS, but reactive programming in general, the reason I say this is because reactive programming is based off the principle that, you can kind of piece things together like Legos.
-So you can say, okay, well, I’ve got a stream of data of this shape. you don’t know where it came from and you don’t care, but the next piece is going to react to when that next bit comes in and do something with it and send it off.
-And then the next piece down the way, reacts to whatever that thing is that when it comes in, it doesn’t know where it came from and it doesn’t care.
-So the thing about RX is it’s, it’s very, It’s very composable in a way that, that like building blocks.
+I think that RxJS is a solid fit for some of the internals of things that might be, tools that might be used in no-code. and the reason I say this, or not even just RxJS, but reactive programming in general, the reason I say this is because reactive programming is based off the principle that, you can kind of piece things together like Legos.
+So you can say, okay, well, I've got a stream of data of this shape. you don't know where it came from and you don't care, but the next piece is going to react to when that next bit comes in and do something with it and send it off.
+And then the next piece down the way, reacts to whatever that thing is that when it comes in, it doesn't know where it came from and it doesn't care.
+So the thing about RX is it's, it's very, It's very composable in a way that, that like building blocks.
 So you can, you could in theory, make something where you could literally drag and drop shapes together.
-That declared how you’re going to transform some streaming data.
+That declared how you're going to transform some streaming data.
 And then under the hood, it would build an array of operators in RX and just kind of apply them. and so reactive programming as it stands.
-Like I actually don’t even know.
-How you could go about developing something no-code without some form of reactive programming, not necessarily arcs Jess, but, just some form of, I don’t know where this piece came from.
-My job is to transform it in this way. cause I’m a blue Lego or whatever, and then I sent it onto the red Lego or whatever I do. so I think that it’s got a strong future in the back of that sort of thing.
+Like I actually don't even know.
+How you could go about developing something no-code without some form of reactive programming, not necessarily RxJS, but, just some form of, I don't know where this piece came from.
+My job is to transform it in this way. cause I'm a blue Lego or whatever, and then I sent it onto the red Lego or whatever I do. so I think that it's got a strong future in the back of that sort of thing.
 And I actually liked that idea because one of the.
-Struggles that people have with RCS is just learning all of these operators. and if I could find a way to just abstract them stuff away from everybody, I absolutely would do that because, they’re the most, they’re the single most powerful piece of, of RCS. not the most important observable, still the most important, but the most powerful pieces, these operators, but they’re also the thing that confuses everybody.
+Struggles that people have with RCS is just learning all of these operators. and if I could find a way to just abstract them stuff away from everybody, I absolutely would do that because, they're the most, they're the single most powerful piece of, of RxJS. not the most important observable, still the most important, but the most powerful pieces, these operators, but they're also the thing that confuses everybody.
 Because it is a bit mind bending to deal with this multidimensional problem of time and, and values.
-And, you know, when things happen here and here and here, and like, you know, even though you’ve broken it down into individual steps with reactive programming, you have to know like what a switch map is and so on and so forth and how it behaves.
+And, you know, when things happen here and here and here, and like, you know, even though you've broken it down into individual steps with reactive programming, you have to know like what a switch map is and so on and so forth and how it behaves.
 So I think that, you know, building some sort of no-code thing on top of it is, is a fantastic idea.
-I don’t really know that anyone’s doing that, but.
-Or, or even anything like it, there’s plenty of other, reactive programming paradigms or, or libraries and things that people can build no code on top of it’s the same concept.
-And in my mind, it’s a win whether it’s RX yes or not, like it’s, it’s reactive for a programming is important for this sort of thing.
-It
+I don't really know that anyone's doing that, but.
+Or, or even anything like it, there's plenty of other, reactive programming paradigms or, or libraries and things that people can build no-code on top of it's the same concept.
+And in my mind, it's a win whether it's RX yes or not, like it's, it's reactive for a programming is important for this sort of thing.

-Michaela: [00:50:03] could be very powerful.
+Michaela: [00:50:03] It could be very powerful.
 I think like just flexibility that no coder had with, you know, having that under the hood, just

 Ben: [00:50:12] that right.
 Yeah.